 It is a great idea to use plastic safety glasses in order to protect your eyes against paint splatter as well as old clothes.
 In addition to that, it is also very essential to make sure that your room has good airflow.
 When the paint fumes are strong, it is highly advised that you wear a face mask or latex paint respirator.
-The following are some of the few tips and steps to prepare your room for a painting job with the help of a reputable painting company:
+The following are some of the few tips and steps to prepare your room for a painting job with the help of a reputable house painting Des Moines:

 Basic Equipment and Tools Required to Prepare Your Room for a Painting Project

 - Putty knife